tomokr/titanic/README.md

 you should be a rich and old woman!!

 Also, I will do
-- putting together pclass nad fare
+- putting together pclass and fare
 - imputing age by the title from name
+- Adding the # of sibsp and parch as the feature to improve the score in the future.